 - File a complaint with the Virginia Fair Housing Office or you may call 804-367-8530 or 888-551-3247.
 For TDD users, please call the Virginia Relay by dialing 7-1-1.

-Locally, the City of Fredericksburg has implemented a Rental Property Inspection Program through the Building Services Division.
-This service is provided to ensure that existing rental housing is available in safe and sanitary conditions.
-The Rappahannock Legal Services receives CDBG funding to provide fair housing assistance and to handle discrimination cases for low- to moderate-income City residents.
-RLS also develops an annual Guide to Virginia Landlord-Tenant Law (PDF) (Spanish version (PDF)) and Local Rental Housing in Planning District 16, to promote awareness of landlord/tenant rights and obligations as well as other resources.
-To file a complaint with the Rappahannock Legal Services, please call (540) 374-9101.
+The Legal Aid Works receives CDBG funding to provide fair housing assistance and to handle discrimination cases for low- to moderate-income City residents.
+LAW also develops an annual Guide to Virginia Landlord-Tenant Law (PDF) (Spanish version PDF)) and Local Rental Housing in Planning District 16, to promote awareness of landlord/tenant rights and obligations as well as other resources.
+To file a complaint with the Rappahannock Legal Services, please call (540) 371-1105.